bytex-solutions/snamp/docs/connectors/snmp-connector.md

 ---- | ----
 md5 | The password will be hashed using MD5 algorithm sha | The password will be hashed using SHA algorithm

-Note that parameters related to thread pool is omitted.
-See **Configuration** page for more information about thread pool configuration.

 ### Encryption protocol
 SNMP Resource Connector supports the following encryption protocols: